 Associate Director for the Dramatic ArtsMichael was born and raised in Glasgow, Scotland.
 He graduated from the University of Glasgow in Arts and Law (M.A and LL.B.).
 After spending two years as a trainee lawyer, he took a break from the profession and moved to Chicago, where he joined a band, started a theater company, and worked in film production and dance.
 He was cast as a performer in the Chicago production of Blue Man Group, and relocated to New York to join the cast of the off Broadway production.
 He performed in the show for six years, at which point his parents finally accepted that he was not returning to Scotland to become a lawyer.

 At Lang, Michael can be found wherever drama, art, music, engineering, or film are being taught or tinkered with -- and wherever a good story is being told.
-Prior to joining the Lang community four years ago, he worked as a paraprofessional in NYC public schools.
+Prior to landing in the Lang community five years ago, he worked as a paraprofessional in NYC public schools.

-Associate Director for Technology + Engineering & Logic TeacherAfter moving to New York from New Mexico, Jim worked as a web designer before becoming a New York City Teaching Fellow.
+Associate Director for Technology / Engineering & Logic TeacherAfter moving to New York from New Mexico, Jim worked as a web designer before becoming a New York City Teaching Fellow.
 He earned his master’s in teaching mathematics while teaching in NYC public schools, and he has been teaching technology and math for the last 15 years.
-Now in his fourth year at Lang, he teaches our students formal logic, applied logic (programming/software engineering), and engineering.
+Now in his fifth year at Lang, he teaches our students formal logic, applied logic (programming/software engineering), and engineering in our make space.
 Jim believes that by the time his son becomes a father, programming will be as essential a part of every student’s education as math or a second language.

-Lower School Homeroom TeacherMichele is the Saplings Head Teacher.
+Lower School Homeroom TeacherMichele co-teaches sixth grade at Lang.
 She received her BA in Natural Sciences from the University of Durham (UK), and her master's degree in Elementary Inclusive Education and Teaching Children with Disabilities from Teachers College, Columbia University.
-Now in her fourth year at Lang, she feels fortunate to work with such intriguing and inspiring students in a very supportive and forward-thinking environment.
+She also holds a Gifted and Talented Education Certificate from the University of California, Irvine.
+Now in her Fifth year at Lang, she feels fortunate to work with such intriguing and inspiring students in a very supportive and forward-thinking environment.

 Originally from Hong Kong, Michele spends most of her school breaks traveling around the world to see family and friends.
 She also enjoys skiing, swimming, playing field hockey, and attending music performances.

 Upper School English Teacher & AdvisorElizabeth is a graduate of William Paterson University, where she obtained a BA in Secondary Education with a concentration in English Writing and an endorsement in Teaching Students with Disabilities.
 In May of 2015, she received her MFA in Creative Writing from The New School with a concentration in Creative Nonfiction.
 She is currently enrolled at Rutgers University in their graduate-level program for Gifted and Talented Education.
-This is her fourth consecutive year working as an upper school English Language Arts teacher.
+This is her fifth year working as an upper school ELA teacher.